 Gasoline and other liquid fuel containers (empty): Let the containers sit with the lids off for at least 3 days so that vapors dissipate.
 Place the empty, aired out containers in household trash.
 Do not put in curbside recycling due to contamination concerns.

 Glass: Glass containers like bottles & jars can be recycled in your single-stream recycling containers.
+However, no other glass should be put in curbside bins.
 See the

-Recycling Guidelines page.
-Glass windows or other glass objects, if broken, should be put in trash.
+Glass windows, mirrors, furniture components, and other glass objects should be taped up on both sides to prevent shattering and put in regular trash.
 Also see "Windows" below.

 Gym Equipment: See Exercise Equipment above.